Executive Director/ Co-Founder

 Jackie joined Girl Up Initiative Uganda as a student in the Sewing Our Futures Project where she learned the skill of tailoring and fashion design.
 Because of her love for fashion and her ability to learn fast, she was hired by Mazuri Designs as a full-time seamstress.
 She is motivated by the good working relationship she has with her fellow seamstresses and the joy of passing on the skill of tailoring to other young women in the community.

-Michael is our Office Attendant and Security Guard at Girl Up Initiative Uganda.
-He has 4 years working experience with Securex Security Organisation, one of the leading security companies in Uganda.
-He worked mainly in the Cash in Transit department, a section which requires trustworthy persons.
-He is passionate about safety and good custody of peoples’ lives and property.
-He loves reading inspirational books, an activity that accompanies him in his free time.
+Michael is our Security Officer at Girl Up Initiative Uganda.
+Before joining GUIU, he worked for four years with Securex Security Organisation, one of the leading security companies in Uganda.
+He is passionate about safety and providing good custody of peoples’ lives and property.
+Michael loves reading inspirational books, an activity that accompanies him in his free time.
 To him, GUIU is like a home away from home where he feels he should stay forever.
-He loves seeing that the voice of the voiceless is heard somewhere: an attribute that he especially appreciates about Girl Up Initiative Uganda.
-Michael encourages all individuals to embrace the rise of the girl child.
+He loves seeing that GUIU provides the platform for the voices of the voiceless to be heard.
+Michael encourages all individuals to embrace the rise and empowerment of adolescent girls.

 Isaac has 5 years of experience driving for various clients, including 3 years’ experience within the NGO field in Uganda.
 He is a self-motivated and creative person with excellent attention and a willingness to learn.
 Isaac enjoys working as a team, especially with people from different cultures, tribes and customs.